Swirrl/table2qb/doc/usage.md

 `table2qb` is a utility for specifying and generating elements of an [RDF Data Cube](https://www.w3.org/TR/vocab-data-cube/).
 A data cube contains a collection of homogeneous statistical observations along with a definition of their structure.
 Each observation is identified by a collection of
 _dimension_ values corresponding to one or more observed _measure_ values along with an optional set of _attributes_ which allow further interpretation of the observed value(s). `table2qb` exposes a number of 'pipelines' which generate the various elements that comprise a cube.
 A pipeline is a command which takes a number of named arguments and outputs RDF data either to a file or to the standard output stream.
 This RDF data can then be inserted into an RDF data store for further processing.

 ## Running and getting help

-Once installed, `table2qb` can be run with the `table2qb` command:
+Once installed, `table2qb` can be run via the `cli` alias:

-    table2qb
+    clojure -M:cli

 Running without any further arguments outputs a brief help message which describes the tasks that `table2qb` provides.
 A task is a sub-command exposing some functionality with its own arguments.
 For example the `help` task displays the help for a particular task e.g.

-    table2qb help list
+    clojure -M:cli help list

 describes how to use the `list` task.

 ## Creating components

 An observation consists of a number of dimensions, one or more measures and an optional set of attributes - collectively these are referred to as _components_.
 Before being referenced by an observation, these components must be defined.
 Some components you wish to reference
 (e.g. [sdmx-dimension:refArea](http://purl.org/linked-data/sdmx/2009/dimension#refArea)) may already be defined by existing vocabularies, but you may have additional components specific to your organisation you wish to define.
 These can be created using the `components-pipeline`.
 Components are defined by the rows of a CSV file containing the following columns: